V-i-x-x/Snake-Game-Python/README.md

 pip install pygame
 ```

-run snake.bat to start the game.
+run snake.bat to start the game